cchitsiang/awesome-stars/topics.md

 - [dicebear/dicebear](https://github.com/dicebear/dicebear) - DiceBear is an avatar library for designers and developers. 🌍
 - [wundergraph/wundergraph](https://github.com/wundergraph/wundergraph) - WunderGraph is a Backend for Frontend Framework to optimize frontend, fullstack and backend developer workflows through API Composition.
 - [Escape-Technologies/graphman](https://github.com/Escape-Technologies/graphman) - Quikly scaffold a postman collection for a GraphQL API.
 Compatible with Postman & Insomnia.
-- [vendure-ecommerce/vendure](https://github.com/vendure-ecommerce/vendure) - A headless GraphQL ecommerce framework for the modern web
+- [vendure-ecommerce/vendure](https://github.com/vendure-ecommerce/vendure) - A headless GraphQL commerce platform for the modern web
 - [EsperoTech/yaade](https://github.com/EsperoTech/yaade) - Yaade is an open-source, self-hosted, collaborative API development environment.
 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, and run local code in cloud conditions.
 - [keploy/keploy](https://github.com/keploy/keploy) - Test generation for Developers.
 Generate tests and stubs for your application that actually works!